Voluntary disclosure

 As of 1 July 2016, the fine is increased again to 120%.
 Plans are also being made to abolish the possibility for voluntary disclosure in 2018.

-Voluntary disclosure is a complex matter.
-It has to be tackled carefully.
-The lawyers at Jaeger have a great deal of experience of this.
-We can calculate in advance what you will have to pay.
+Voluntary disclosure is a complex matter which has to be tackled carefully.
+The lawyers at Jaeger have a great deal of experience with this.
+We can calculate in advance the amount you will have to pay.
 After this, we arrange full coordination with the tax authorities for you.
-The result is that you can have free access to your assets again afterwards.
+As a result, you can have free access to your assets again.